Last Updated: 5/21/22 | May 21st, 2022

 Taupo is my favorite place in New Zealand.
 The area is absolutely stunning.
-The town is situated on the biggest lake in the country and from here you can see Mount Ngauruhoe (Mt.
-Doom from The Lord of the Rings) and Mount Tongariro (the site of the greatest “one day hike” in the country).
-Nearby you have hot springs and the amazing Huka falls, which is more like rapids than a true waterfall.
-However, the water at the Haku falls is extremely blue due to the lack of oxygen- it’s like looking at an iceberg.
+The town is situated on the biggest lake in the country, and from there you can see Mount Ngauruhoe (Mount Doom from The Lord of the Rings) and Mount Tongariro (the site of the greatest one-day hike in the country).
+Nearby you have hot springs and the amazing Huka Falls, where the water is extremely blue, like looking at an iceberg.

 “How do I reel it in?”
 I asked.